biobakery/metawibele/README.md

 	`$ metawibele_prepare_uniref_annotation -t uniref90 --output $DATABASE_LOCATION`

 * Use `diamond` to index sequences
-	`$ diamond makedb --threads 20 --in uniref90.fasta -d uniref90.fasta`
+	`$ diamond makedb --in uniref90.fasta -d uniref90.fasta`

 ##### Domain database
 Protein domain databases are required if you will use MetaWIBELE to do domain based annotations.
-De default, these databases have already been installed when you install MetaWIBELE package.
+De default, these databases have **already been installed** when you install MetaWIBELE package.
 Alternatively, you can also create these domain databases locally and proved `$DATABASE_LOCATION` as the location to install the database.

 Create local domain databases (Optional)